How to Do an SEO Audit in 2026 (Step-by-Step)

 - Canonical tags - Duplicate content (e.g.

-?utm_source=variants) dilutes ranking signals.
-Every page needs a canonical URL. - Structured data — JSON-LD schema (
+utm_source=variants) dilutes ranking signals.
+Every page needs a canonical URL. - Structured data - JSON-LD schema such as

 Step 2 - Audit on-page SEO